-- Textbook: OpenStax Chemistry, Atoms First 2e.
-Web-only, digital, or printed version. https://openstax.org/details/books/chemistry-atoms-first-2e?Book%20details - Textbook: OpenStax Organic Chemistry, A Tenth Edition, Web-only. https://openstax.org/details/books/organic-chemistry - ALEKS: (https://www.aleks.com/) Class Code: XXXX - Molecular Model Kit (Duluth Labs MM-005 or equivalent) - Scientific Calculator (non-programmable, non-graphing, and independent of another device such as a phone or tablet) - Loyola Sakai course management site: sakai.luc.edu/portal/ and tools integrated into the site. - Loyola email: messages are sent to the entire class via Sakai, linked to your Loyola email account - Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
-Registration will be free but required.
-These may include Gradescope and other sites. - Additional software may be used.
-These may include applications that convert photos to PDFs (examples: CanScanner, Scannable, GeniusScan, Adobe Scan), and collaboration materials for group work (example: OneNote).
+- WileyPlus, see Sakai for additional information and recommendations - Molecular Model Kit (Duluth Labs MM-005 or equivalent) - Scientific Calculator (non-programmable, non-graphing, and independent of another device such as a phone or tablet) - Loyola Sakai course management site: sakai.luc.edu/portal/ and tools integrated into the site, including Gradescope.
+Additional resources, advice, and suggestions for success (from multiple sources) will be posted/updated on Sakai. - Loyola email: messages are sent to the entire class via Sakai, linked to your Loyola email account - Additional web-based and/or software systems will be used for uploading your work and facilitating feedback and evaluation.
+These may include collaboration materials for group work.